jpomykala/jpomykala.github.io/photos.md

 ![L'Oceanogràfic](/assets/photos/valencia-oceanografic.jpeg)

-L'oceanogràfic opened in 2003, it's the largest complex of this kind in Europe, [Valencia, Spain, see on PlaceFlare](https://placeflare.com/place/7307/l-oceanografic)
+L'oceanogràfic opened in 2003, it's the largest complex of this kind in Europe, Valencia, Spain

 ---